The 20 Best Drug Induced Dyskinesia Doctors Near Me in North Carolina, US

 English

 I specialize in treating patients with movement disorders such as Parkinson's disease, tremors, dystonia, tics and cerebellar ataxia.
 I also apply botulinum toxin and deep brain stimulation for treating select movement disorders patients.
 My patients' questions and resilience inspires my research pursuits and drives me to advance therapies for movement disorders.
 I grew up in New York and have enjoyed settling down in Chapel Hill, North Carolina.
 In my free time, I enjoy writing poetry, volunteering for charity work, and sightseeing.
 Dr. Bukhari is rated as a Distinguished provider by MediFind in the treatment of Drug Induced Dyskinesia.
-Her top areas of expertise are Focal Dystonia, Movement Disorders, Drug Induced Dyskinesia, and Parkinson's Disease.
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses Focal Dystonia, Movement Disorders, Drug Induced Dyskinesia, and Parkinson's Disease.
+Dr. Bukhari is board certified in American Board Of Psychiatry/Neurology, Neurology.

 Distinguished in Drug Induced Dyskinesia